hanamed/openehr-assistant-mcp/README.md

 - `ckm_archetype_search` - List Archetypes from the CKM server matching search criteria
 - `ckm_archetype_get` - Get a CKM Archetype by its identifier

+openEHR Terminology
+- `terminology_resolve` - Resolve an openEHR terminology concept ID to its rubric, or find the ID for a given rubric.

 openEHR Type specification
 - `type_specification_search` - List bundled openEHR Type specifications matching search criteria.
 - `type_specification_get` - Retrieve an openEHR Type specification (as BMM JSON) by relative file path or by openEHR Type name.